SegMatch: Segment based loop-closure for 3D point clouds: SegMatch Algorithm

 \subsection{Segment matching}

 Using these features, we wish to identify matches between segments from the source and target clouds.
 For this operation we opted for a learning approach, as it is often difficult to select the appropriate distance metric and thresholds, especially when multiple feature types are involved.
 A classifier is therefore used to make the final decision about whether two segments represent the same object or object parts.
-In order to maintain efficiency, we first retrieve candidate matches by performing a kd-tree search in the feature space, which are then fed to the classifier.
+In order to maintain efficiency, we first retrieve candidate matches by performing a k-d tree search in the feature space, which are then fed to the classifier.

 Specifically, we employ a random forest for its classification and timing performances.
 The idea behind this classifier is to construct a multitude of distinct decision trees and to have them vote for the winning class.
 During the learning phase, each tree is trained using a bootstrapped subset of the training data set and a random subset of features.
-Random forests offer classification performance similar to the AdaBoost algorithm but are less sensitive to noise in the output label (such as a mis-labeled candidates) since it does not concentrate its efforts on misclassified candidates \cite{breiman2001random}.
+Random forests offer classification performance similar to the AdaBoost algorithm but are less sensitive to noise in the output label (such as a mis-labeled candidates) since they do not concentrate their efforts on misclassified candidates \cite{breiman2001random}.
 Random forests can also provide information regarding the feature's relative importance for the classification task.

-For the random forest classifier to determine whether clusters $C_i$ and $C_j$ represent the same object, we compute the absolute difference between the eigenvalue based feature vectors: $\Delta f = \abs{f_i - f_j}$.
-The feature vectors $f_i$ and $f_j$ are also fed to the classifier for a total eigenvalue based feature dimension of 1x21.
+For the random forest classifier to determine whether clusters $C_i$ and $C_j$ represent the same object, we compute the absolute difference between the eigenvalue based feature vectors: $\Delta f^1 = \abs{f_i^1 - f_j^1}$.
+The feature vectors $f_i^1$ and $f_j^1$ are also fed to the classifier for a total eigenvalue based feature dimension of 1x21.
 For the ten histograms of the ensemble of shape features, the histogram intersection is computed, resulting in a feature of dimension 1x10.
 Given this set of features, the random forest classifier assigns a classification score $w$ of being a match.
 A threshold on $w$ is applied for building the final list of candidate matches passed to the next module.
+This threshold value is dependent on the subset of features used for matching and is defined in Table~\ref{tab_parameters}.